learnk8s/learnk8s.io/src/terraform-aws/content.md

 On the other hand, kops anticipates many decisions for you, thus reducing your flexibility for how you want your cluster to look like.

-For example, kops requires the name of the cluster to be a valid DNS name, and requires you to set up DNS records that resolve this name; you also have to create an [Amazon S3 bucket](https://aws.amazon.com/s3/) for kops to store its state.
+For example, kops requires the name of the cluster to be a valid DNS name and asks you to set up DNS records that resolve this name.

+Also, you have to create an [Amazon S3 bucket](https://aws.amazon.com/s3/) for kops to store its state.

 ### kubespray